enotspe/fortinet-2-elasticsearch/docs/roadmap.md

 We have not forget our day to day, we want to continuous improve what we have already built:

 - **More data sources** - Palo Alto Cortex, Vicarius, Windows Sysmon
-- **More dashboards** - Maybe a summary dashboard for your CISO who likes to do threat hunting in power point.
+- **More dashboards** - Maybe a summary dashboard for your CISO who likes to do threat hunting in Power Point.
 - **More storages** - Test GreptimeDB
 - **More simplicity** - Curated Helm Charts / Terraforms for deploying for production.